 Research interests, publications, and presentations

-My research interests are in the early music revival, Renaissance and Baroque sacred choral music, Baroque opera, and music in relation to gender and sexuality.
+My main research interests are in the early music revival, Renaissance and Baroque sacred choral music, Baroque opera, performance practice, and music in relation to gender and sexuality.
 I have published an article on virtuosity in Clara Schumann’s piano music (Musicological Explorations, vol. 11, 2010) and performance practice for seconda prattica madrigals (Grinnell College Mortar Board Academic Journal, 2009), and have a contribution in a Festschrift for pioneering Canadian early keyboard player Kenneth Gilbert (in press, Routledge).

 I have presented my research at the annual meeting of the American Musicological Society (2014), the Baltic Musics and Musicologies conference (2011), the Canadian University Music Society conference (2012 and 2016), the Jackman Humanities Institute (2011), the Medieval and Renaissance Music Conference (2013 and 2014), the Roots of Revival conference (2014), the Société québécoise de recherche en musique graduate student paper competition (2015), and at the University of Ottawa graduate music conference (2013).